-By baking French fries instead of frying, you are making a healthier choice.
+By roasting French fries instead of frying, you are making a healthier choice.
 You'll reduce your oil consumption--and can even skip it altogether.
 (If you go that route, be sure to toss fries every eight minutes or so to prevent sticking.
-Even though your baked fries are healthier, they'll still be delicious and satisfying!)
+Even though your roasted fries are healthier, they'll still be delicious and satisfying!)

 These salty French fries taste delicious when dipped in homemade ranch dressing .
 Kick things up a notch by transforming them into vegan chili cheese fries.
 Either way you choose to serve your homemade fries, they are bound to be delicious!

 First, you’ll want to choose the right type of potato.
-Russets are always a classic choice and hold up well through baking.
+Russets are always a classic choice and hold up well to roasting.
 Another delicious potato variety to try when making fries is Yukon gold.
 They produce extra soft fries that are great if you’re craving steak-style fries.